iamprakkie/mysql-auto-benchmarking/README.md

 1. Configure required environments in `env-config.yaml`.
 Here is a sample configuration
     ```yaml
     environments:
-    - name: "r5.8xlarge gp3 Environment" # give unique name
+    - name: "r5.8xlarge gp3 Environment" # give a unique name
         region: "us-west-2" # region where env need to be deployed
         instancetype: "r5.8xlarge" # type of instance
         volumetype: "gp3" # gp2, gp3, io1 or io2